-We depend to a large extent on the services of our senior management team and other key personnel.
+We depend to a large extent on the services of our senior management team and other key personnel, and we are seeking to hire several key management personnel in the near term.
 Members of our senior management and other key employees have extensive experience and expertise in evaluating and analyzing industrial mineral properties, maximizing production from such properties, marketing industrial mineral production and developing and executing financing and hedging strategies.
 Competition for management and key personnel is intense, and the pool of qualified candidates is limited.
 The loss of any of these individuals or the failure to attract additional personnel, as needed, could have a material adverse effect on our operations and could lead to higher labor costs or the use of less-qualified personnel.
 In addition, if any of our executives or other key employees were to join a competitor or form a competing company, we could lose customers, suppliers, know-how and key personnel.
 We do not maintain key-man life insurance with respect to any of our employees.
 Our success will be dependent on our ability to continue to attract, employ and retain highly skilled personnel.